CumulusNetworks/docs/content/cumulus-linux-514/Layer-1-and-Switch-Ports/Quality-of-Service/Packet-Trimming.md

 - Set the packet trimming state to enabled.
 - Set the egress port and traffic-class from which the dropped traffic is trimmed.
 You can specify a value between 0 and 7.
 - Set the DSCP remark to be at the port level.
 - Set the DSCP value for the host facing and network facing ports by creating remark profiles and assigning the switch priority and DSCP values for each remark profile.
+The default value for the downlink (host facing interface) is 21.
+The default value for the uplink (network facing interface) is 11.
 - Set the maximum size of the trimmed packet.
 You can specify a value between 256 and 1024; the value must be a multiple of 4.
 - Set the egress switch priority on which to send the trimmed packet.
 You can specify a value between 0 and 7.